Scaffold-Stark/ss2-docs/docs/hooks/useScaffoldEthBalance.md

 - **`symbol`**: The token symbol ("ETH").
 - The object also includes properties from the `useReadContract` hook.
 You can check the [useContractRead return values](https://starknet-react.com/docs/hooks/queries/usecontractread) for additional details.

-## Key Points
-- This hook fetches the ETH balance for a given address using the deployed Ethereum contract on StarkNet.
-- It returns both the raw balance `(bigint)` and a human-readable formatted balance.
-- The hook automatically listens for changes in the blockchain state and updates the balance accordingly.
-- The hook relies on useDeployedContractInfo to retrieve contract details `(address, ABI)` and useReadContract to interact with the blockchain.

 ## Best Practices
 - Use this hook in any component where you need to display the ETH balance of a specific address.